 When it comes to insurance, it's difficult to determine if roof damage is caused by hail/storm damage or from thermal blistering.
 This results in insurance companies frequently denying claims on CertainTeed Horizon shingles.
 Learn more about the CertainTeed Shingle Settlement.

 If you're curious about what roof you have, you can likely find that information on documentation if it was kept as well as on the packaging if some shingles were left in your garage or basement.
+You can also check out our blog on Identifying Defective Shingles.
 If you're still not sure, contact Trotter Roofing and Gutters to have your roof inspected!